1 - Overview

 Required

-• When using braces, only the format {character} is allowed and cannot be empty
+• When using braces, only the format {character} is allowed and it cannot be left empty

 • Once creation is complete, verify the created resource in the resource list.